Frequently Asked Questions

 In general, the matching process at UMD between professor and student typically happens during the first year (not before).
 This allows the student to get comfortable and set up within the university, adjust to the region, and to figure out how much time they have to devote to research.
 This is good because this also lets you get a sense for the research going on and what the personalities of the various professors/groups are.

 If you want to work specifically with me, then take computational linguistics or machine learning (because of the huge number of students who want to work with me, this is non-negotiable; it will teach you what you need to know and will provide me a good sense of your abilities).
 Once you've done that, send me an e-mail with a high-level view of what sorts of things you're interested in and your courseload for when we'd be working together (I don't want to work with students who have no time for research).
+There are also more day-to-day stuff that you should know about using computers like git, command lines, debugging, and profiling.

 Then schedule a meeting, and we'll figure out a project to work on together to show that you're able to work independently on a self-contained project.
 After we finish the project, we can discuss longer-term arrangements.